 Shortly we reached a floodplain area, ideal for bird’s nests.
 We saw plenty of white storks and herons, some bunnies and a few dears.

 KM 7, turning right at the Junction

 At 11:22 am, we reached a junction where we turned right.
 Do not worry about it; there are signs everywhere so you can’t get lost.
 The loop is quite long but beautiful until it reaches the main course again.

 We planned on taking a short break at km 10, but we couldn’t find a proper place to park our kayak as the earth was very insecure so instead of having something on the riverbank, we served our brunch on the kayak.
 Fishes were continually jumping out of the water and judging by the noise; they were pretty huge.

 Almost 50 minutes later, we bumped into another junction; this time, we had to turn left.
 A dear came out from the bushes and ran while we got scared, not knowing what that sound was.

 Soon we noticed many fishing huts, on Austrian shore, typical for this region.
 Some are quite modern, while others are still modest.
 We haven’t seen anything similar before, so it made the journey even enjoyable.
-Luckily on our water trip, kayaking the Thaya & March/Morava from Breclav (CZ) to Marchegg (AT), we didn’t see many fishers.
-Considering the number of huts, it might be challenging to paddle through the wires and fishing nests.
+Luckily on this journey, kayaking the Thaya & March/Morava from Breclav (CZ) to Marchegg (AT), we didn’t see many fishers.
+Considering the number of huts, it might be a challenging to paddle through the wires and fishing nests.

 At 12:48 pm, we faced some trees dropped into the water, then a Cross on the left-hand side shore and soon after that, we reached an old bunker fallen into the water.